JBossOutreachArchive/ideas-list/README.md

 # Ideas List.
-Ideas and project list for JBoss Outreach:
+Ideas and projects list for JBoss Outreach: